morganwdavis/freebsd-digitalocean/README.md

 (Use `_IPV6` suffixed symbols for IPv6 addresses.)

-> Note: The term "floating IPs" has been deprecated and replaced by DigitalOcean's new name "reserved IPs".
+> Note: The term "floating IP" has been deprecated and replaced by DigitalOcean's new name "reserved IP".
 Support for the new name is now provided here and both will have the same IP address.

 ## User-Data Support